 WHEREAS, there have been cases in other countries where the police were able to apprehend credit card syndicates and seize thousands of finished and semi-finished counterfeit cards as well as blank credit cards.
-In one case, a European credit card forger had turned his bedroom into a credit card factory.
+In one case, a credit card forger had turned his bedroom into a credit card factory.
 The forger's equipment can produce near perfect replica of American Express, Visa and Master credit cards.
-In another instance, at least 500 credit card details were found in the forger's computer.
 It has been reported that many computer hackers are able to gain unauthorized access to the computer system of credit card companies and acquire thousands of confidential information from the credit cards;